Magnetized liner inertial fusion: Z Pulsed Power Facility

-MagLIF has characteristics of both inertial confinement fusion (due to the usage of a laser and pulsed compression) and magnetic confinement (due to the utilization of a powerful magnetic field to inhibit thermal conduction and contain the plasma).
-In results published in 2012, a LASNEX based computer simulation of a 70 megaampere facility showed the prospect of a spectacular energy return of 1000 times the expended energy.
-A 60 MA facility would produce a 100× yield.
-The currently available facility at Sandia, Z machine, is capable of 27 MA and may be capable of producing slightly more than breakeven energy while helping to validate the computer simulations.
+Sandia National Labs is currently exploring the potential for this method to generate energy by utilizing the Z machine.
+The Z machine is capable of 27 megaamperes and may be capable of producing slightly more than breakeven energy while helping to validate the computer simulations.
 The Z-machine conducted MagLIF experiments in November 2013 with a view towards breakeven experiments using D–T fuel in 2018.

 Sandia Labs planned to proceed to ignition experiments after establishing the following: